Shraddha4321/PowerBI-Dashboard/README.md

 # Summary Of Findings

-.
-The attrition rate of Male is greater than the Female. \n Department level filters show the details based on each Department.
+•	The attrition rate of Male is greater than the Female.
+•	Department level filters show the details based on each Department.
-Key Performance Indicators(KPI) is summary of the overall Dashboard.
+•	Key Performance Indicators(KPI) is summary of the overall Dashboard.
-5 Age groups were created (18-25,26-35,36-45,46-55,55+).
+•	5 Age groups were created (18-25,26-35,36-45,46-55,55+).
 A large number of employees who leaves the company were between 26-35 age group.